Karthikeyan-official/basics/README.md

 # basics
-this repository is for my basic projects
+This repository is for my basic projects